google/flax/docs/index.rst

          .. div:: sd-font-normal

-            Flax grants more fine grained control and expressivity than most Neural Network frameworks via its Variable Collections, RNG Collections and Mutability conditions.
+            Flax grants more fine-grained control and expressivity than most Neural Network frameworks via its Variable Collections, RNG Collections and Mutability conditions.

    .. grid-item::